jgte/zh/english.md

 14. Keep going straight until you find a roundabout, take the right exit, going North.

 15. After 20m, there's a crossing and one house further you'll see *Alojamento da Rua da Fonte* on the right.
 It's a bit confusing that the first house on the corner is nr.
-3 (while *Alojamento da Rua da Fonte* is further down the street and it's nr.
-1) that's how things work in Alentejo sometimes.
+3, while *Alojamento da Rua da Fonte* is further down the street and it's nr.
+1. That's how things work in Alentejo sometimes.

 A map of this route can be found [here](https://goo.gl/maps/ZKu7BLoePPE2).

 ## Bus

-The best way to get to Zambujeira is by bus.
+The cheapest way to get to Zambujeira is by bus.
 They depart from [**Sete Rios** bus terminal](https://goo.gl/maps/BkjK65p9Zmv), which is easily accessible by Lisbon's subway (which also connects directly to the airport).

 The buses depart daily at: